LarsGJobloop/2025-easter-minifilehub-scaffold/README.md

 - Functional HTTP API with upload/list/delete
 - Metadata persisted in Postgres, files stored in MinIO
 - Code hosted in a public or shared Git repository

+## 😵‍💫 Confused

+Create an issue using the GitHub issue tracker and we will get to you as soon as possible.
+Weekdays, mostly 8-16 (GMT+1).